PLayerNightQueen16/YAML-Multi-Agent-Orchestrator/README.md

 This project intentionally does not include:

-- Persistent memory
 - Distributed execution
 - Advanced scheduling or retries
 - UI dashboards
 - Complex dependency graphs
+- Autonomous long-term learning

-The focus is clarity and rapid prototyping.
+The focus is clarity, correctness, and rapid experimentation.

 ---